atrettel/hydrospeak/README.md

 Fluid mechanics dictionary
 ==========================

-Even after a few years of experience, I still occasionally run across unknown words when reading articles or reports.
-I often wished that I had a single comprehensive dictionary that could define technical terms in fluid mechanics.
+I often wish that I had a single comprehensive dictionary that could define technical terms in fluid mechanics.
 To that end, I decided to slowly create that kind of dictionary.
-This is a long-term personal project, so I do not expect any "working product" in the meanwhile, but I nonetheless hope that one day I have accumulated enough to make the effort worthwhile.
+This is a long-term personal project, so I do not expect any "working product" in the meanwhile.
+The project will grow by accretion more than anything else, and that takes time.

 TODO list